You may want to read Part 1 of this blog series first. FYI, there may be some affiliate links within this post.

 You’ve probably heard it said that children learn more in their first five years of life than any other time.
 This is prime time for shaping their view of God and the Gospel–even for babies.
 And, guess what?
 If you don’t shape their worldview, someone else will whether you want that or not.
 PBS will.
 Disney will.
 The school system will.
 Their friends will.

 You have so many teaching opportunities all day long when you stay at home.
-Try some of these ideas or read some of these excellent children’s Bibles to help give your kids a grid to see life through that makes the most sense.
+Read some of these excellent children’s Bibles to help give your kids a grid to see life through that makes the most sense.
 Over time, you will help them see their sin, their need for a Savior, and the hope that is found only in the Gospel!
 You…yes, you…get to make perhaps the biggest impact in the eternity of your own child.

 It’s these kind of moments you don’t forget…